 - Fire Pit

-– Electrically amplified sound must adhere to College policy and local noise ordinances.
+– Electrically amplified sound must adhere to University policy and local noise ordinances.

 – Commercial advertising using amplified sound is prohibited.